-- 1. Scope - a.
-This policy is exclusive to the student labs located on the Lebanon and Radcliff campuses when used by students of McKendree University. - 2.
-Balance and Carryover - Each student will be allocated five-hundred (500) credits for printing.
+- a.
+Each student will be allocated five-hundred (500) credits for printing.
 This balance will be reset to five-hundred (500) at the start of the Lebanon Spring semester, the Lebanon Fall semester, and the Lebanon Summer semester.
 There will be no carryover of the remaining balance unless accepted under Section 2(B). - b.
 If a student purchases additional pages, the balance will be carried over in addition to the five-hundred (500) credits supplied at the semester start points. - c.
-When a student reaches zero (0) credits they will not be able to print unless they purchase additional credits as listed in Section 3(D). - 3.
-Credit Expenditures and Purchases - a.
+When a student reaches zero (0) credits they will not be able to print unless they purchase additional credits as listed in Section 3(D).

+3. Credit Expenditures and Purchases

+- a.
 Each page printed using a black and white printer will remove one (1) credit from a student's balance. - b.
 Each page printed using a color printer will remove seven (7) credits from a student's balance. - c.
 When a student reaches zero (0) credits they will be unable to print. - d.
 Additional credits may be purchased from the business office at a rate of five cents (\$0.05) per credit and will be available for purchase in one dollar (\$1) increments.